 Annual review meetings

+iSEND staff are committed to supporting settings to enable annual review meetings to be held via virtual platforms.
 We will be available to support with the arranging of virtual meetings where it is requested by families or settings, so do request this if needed.
-We wish to assure you that all iSEND staff members maintain full access to emails and electronic files during this time and will be happy to answer any queries that you may have.
+We have found that attending virtual reviews means iSEND staff can support more settings.
+We wish to assure you that all iSEND staff members maintain full access to emails and electronic files and will be happy to answer any queries that you may have.

 In some cases, it will be more difficult than usual to gather all of the information required for the annual review.
 The annual review Headteacher’s or Principal’s report should clearly indicate which information is missing, the reason why it is missing and how and when it will be obtained.

-We request that following the Annual Review meeting, settings send any paperwork to their area via email or anycomms, not via post please, using the following address or directly to your EHC Coordinator:--
+We request that following the Annual Review meeting, settings send any paperwork to their area via email or anycomms, not via post please, using the following address and copied directly to your EHC Coordinator:--

 SEN Aylesbury Hub: firstname.lastname@example.org